-- Data security: No unauthorized disclosure of data during processing, transmission (in-transit), or storage (at rest). - Availability: Performance as intended, free from unauthorized manipulation. - Access control: No denial of service to authorized users. - IT-friendly maintenance: Automatic notifications and downloads when security updates are available. - Compliance: Support industry regulations and security frameworks.
+- Data security: No unauthorized disclosure of data during processing, transmission (in-transit), or storage (at rest). - Availability: Performance as intended, free from unauthorized manipulation. - Access control: No denial of service to authorized users. - IT-friendly maintenance: Automatic notifications and downloads of security updates. - Compliance: Support industry regulations and security frameworks.